privacyguides/privacyguides.org/docs/search-engines.en.md

     [Visit mojeek.com](https://www.mojeek.com){ .md-button .md-button--primary } [Privacy Policy](https://www.mojeek.com/about/privacy){ .md-button }

-!!! note

-    The company is based in the 🇬🇧 UK.
+The company is based in the :flag_gb: UK.
 According to their [Privacy Policy](https://www.mojeek.com/about/privacy/), they log the originating country, time, page requested, and referral data of each query.
 IP addresses are not logged.

 ### Searx